About

 Background

-I graduated college with a degree in journalism and was an online editor for a fun startup that grew into a bigger entity that nearly collapsed into a non-entity that came back to be a bigger entity and finally changed into a pretty damned big entity.
-Along the way, it stopped being as fun, so I left.
+I graduated college with a degree in journalism and was an online editor for a fun startup that grew into a bigger one that nearly collapsed into nothingness (dot-com bubble) that somehow was reborn and came back to be a bigger entity and finally changed into a pretty damned big place.
+But along the way, it stopped being as fun, so, after working there on and off for 28 years, I left.
 No hard feelings, no animosity towards anyone.
-I guess if I am mad at anyone, it would be myself for not leaving to find a smaller company.
+I guess if I am mad at anyone, it would be myself for not leaving sooner.

-If I were able to work for a small company again, I’d likely choose that.
+If I were to work again, I’d likely focus on a small company.
 I kind of shut down as the room grows bigger.

-For 28 years, on and off, I edited consumer technology content (among other duties).
-There was a 5-year break in there where I was absolutely honored to be the full-time raiser of my children.
+For those 28 years (on and off), I edited consumer technology content (among other duties).
+There was a 5-year break in there where I was absolutely privileged to be FullTimeDad™ for my children.
 Good god, that was a hard job.
-And my eternal thanks to Jen for making it so that was possible.
-I’d be way better at it now than I was then, but I guess that’s how life is.
+And my eternal thanks to my beloved for making it so that was possible.
+I’d be way better at it now than I was then, but I guess that’s how life goes.
 Sorry for any long-lasting problems I left rooted in you, kiddos.
+They both still talk to me (willingly) and I couldn’t be happier about that.

 What I Like